-In the countryside not far from Didcot can be a found a stunning flying saucer of a building, which also happens to house the UK’s national synchrotron, and there’s a chance to go inside for a look.
+In the countryside not far from Didcot can be a found a stunning flying saucer of a building, which also happens to house the UK’s national synchrotron, and they’re resuming public tours of this hive of science.

 A synchrotron is essentially a large particle accelerator, but rather than smashing atoms together to study them, as is done at CERN, here, they are used to generate powerful light beams that can be used to study the inside of materials.

 And the entire facility sits in a huge silver ring building in the countryside.

 Of importance to science, and commerce, the huge facility is a wonder of big machines that are used to study the microscopic.
 I visited in 2010, and had a great time there.

 As the synchrotron is pretty much in use all the time, tours are limited to occasional open days, and the first one to take place after a couple of years of pandemic closure will be on Saturday 11th June.

 A visit will take approximately 2/2.5 hours and will consist of: